qir-alliance/qir-spec/specification/under_development/profiles/Base_Profile.md

 **Bullet 3: Program output** <br />

-The specification of QIR and all its profiles needs to permit to accurately reflect the program intent.
-This includes being able to define and customize the program output.
-The Base Profile specification hence requires explicitly expressing which values/measurements are returned by the program and in which order.
+The QIR specification and its profiles describe a mechanism to accurately reflect program intent with regard to program output.
+The Base Profile specification requires explicitly defining program output by expressing which values/measurements are returned by the program and in which order.
 How to express this is defined in the section on [output recording](#output-recording).

 While it is sufficient for the QPU to do a final measurement of all qubits in a predefined order at the end of the program, only the selected subset will be